-Your transactional history with Stock USA Execution Services, Inc.
+- Your transactional history with Mint Global Markets, Inc.

-Your account records including transactional history with nonaffiliated COR Clearing, LLC, where it is appropriate.
+- Your account records including transactional history with nonaffiliated AXOS Clearing, LLC, where it is appropriate.

 The type of nonpublic personal information collected varies according to the products or services provided and may include, the following categories: (1) name, (2) current and prior resident addresses, (3) phone number, (4) e-mail address, (5) social security number, (6) securities or futures trading history, (7) date of birth, (8) banking relationships, (9) interest in opening an account, (10) investment experience, (11) total assets, (12) cash balances, (13) margin information, (14) trading positions, (15) account balances, (16) income, (17) excess margin, (18) margin loan records, and (19) deposit and withdrawal history.